saymrwulf/litex-boards/notes.md

-2015-05-25T01:58:00 - Implementing approach from a new paper read last night (litex-boards) 2015-05-25T06:55:00 - Implementing approach from a new paper read last night (litex-boards) 2015-05-25T07:00:00 - Quick fix, referencing a known issue from the official repo (litex-boards)
+2015-05-25T01:58:00 - Implementing approach from a new paper read last night (litex-boards) 2015-05-25T06:55:00 - Implementing approach from a new paper read last night (litex-boards) 2015-05-25T07:00:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2015-08-09T03:52:00 - Minor doc updates: linking to article on quantization (litex-boards)